-The Gemini Control Center (GCC), developed by Prof. Dr. Daniel Görlich (Daniel@DocGoerlich.com), provides almost complete remote control and automation of the Gemini Astronomical Positioning System.
-With it, the observer can set most of Gemini's parameters remotely, can access extended databases, and can program observing sequences through user-defined entries.
-The GCC serves as both a user-friendly interface, and a customizable vehicle for operating a Gemini-connected telescope with control room comfort.
-It is also the first telescope control software of its kind to be developed, not only with visual astronomy in mind, but also to serve the needs of CCD imaging, photometry, and radio astronomy.
+The Gemini Control Center (GCC), developed by Prof. Dr. Daniel Görlich (Daniel@DocGoerlich.com), provided almost complete remote control and automation of the Gemini Astronomical Positioning System.
+With it, the observer was able to set most of Gemini's parameters remotely, access extended databases, and program observing sequences through user-defined entries.
+The GCC provided both a user-friendly interface and a customizable vehicle for operating a Gemini-connected telescope with control room comfort.
+It was also the first telescope control software of its kind to be developed, not only with visual astronomy in mind, but also to serve the needs of CCD imaging, photometry, and radio astronomy.

-The following two screenshots show the GCC's Near Objects Screen, which calculates the position and current visibility of all the Solar System's planets, and the Earth's moon, every second to the second, and the Custom Mount Screen that let you define own German Equatorial Mounts that are not included in Gemini's default list of supported mounts.
-For a complete description of all the GCC's functions, please see its Users Manual, or simply follow the instructions below to download the 30-day trial version!
+The following two screenshots show the GCC's Near Objects Screen, which calculated the position and current visibility of all the Solar System's planets, and the Earth's moon, every second to the second, and the Custom Mount Screen that let you define own German Equatorial Mounts that were not included in Gemini's default list of supported mounts.

-GCC itself is not ASCOM-compliant, because it needs direct contact to Gemini in order to remotely control all its features and functions.
-However, you can use GCC and ASCOM applications at the same time by setting up an ASCOM Pass-Through Port as described in Appendix C of the GCC's Users Manual.
+GCC itself was not ASCOM-compliant, because it needed direct contact with Gemini in order to remotely control all its features and functions.
+However, one could use GCC and ASCOM applications at the same time by setting up an ASCOM Pass-Through Port as described in Appendix C of the GCC's Users Manual.

 Contact: Prof. Dr. Daniel Görlich (Daniel@DocGoerlich.com)